rasensio1/10-steps-clojure/README.md

 Technically, we already have everything we need to start wrtiing Clojure.
 But if we are going to define multi-line functions and run them, doing all of this in a REPL can be a pain.

 #####Atom

 For the [Atom](https://atom.io/) editor, here is a [ cool plugin ](https://atom.io/packages/proto-repl).
 You need to be inside of your leiningen directory for this plugin to work.

+`cmd + alt + L` splits the Atom window, and gives you a REPL on one half `cmd + alt + B` while the cursor is inside of a clojure expression evaluates that function inside the REPL!

 #####VIM

 For VIM users, grab TPope's [fireplace](https://github.com/tpope/vim-fireplace).
 You need to be inside of your leiningen directory with a REPL running in the command line for this to work.

+`cpp` while the cursor is inside of a clojure expression evaluates that function inside a REPL!
+You'll see the output at the very botto of the window.

 #Tips